-- 10.17 Allegations of any of the following must be dealt with according to the Assessment Offences Regulations; - i. breach of any section of the Academic Regulations relating to the conduct of assessment; - ii. offences relating to an invigilated examination: - a. unauthorised access to an examination paper before an examination; - b. forgery of an examination timetable produced by QMUL; - c. removal of an question paper, answer script or other examination stationery from an examination venue; - d. causing a disturbance during an examination, either physically, verbally, or through an electronic device; - e. refusal to cooperate with an invigilator, or to follow an invigilator's instructions; - f. possession of unauthorised materials whilst under examination conditions, or leaving unauthorised material in an examination venue (including cloakrooms and toilets); - g. access, possession or use of unauthorised material on a computer, mobile telephone, or other electronic device during an examination; - h. communicating with another candidate while under examination conditions; - i. copying, or attempting to copy, the work of another candidate; - j. having writing on the body in an examination venue; - iii. plagiarism; - iv. the fraudulent reporting of source material; - v. the fraudulent reporting of experimental results, research, or other investigative work; - vi. collusion in the preparation or production of submitted work, unless such joint or group work is explicitly permitted; - vii. use, or attempted use, of ghost writing services for any part of assessment; - viii. submission of work, or sections of work, for assessment in more than one module or assignment (including work previously submitted for assessment at another institution); - ix. impersonation of another student in an examination or assessment, or the employment of an impersonator in an examination or assessment. - 10.18 The correct procedures and regulations shall be followed closely when dealing with assessment offences, as QMUL is making formal allegations against students.
+- 10.17 Allegations of any of the following will be dealt with under the Academic Misconduct Policy: - i. breach of any section of the Academic Regulations relating to the conduct of assessment. - ii. misconduct relating to an invigilated examination or in-class test: - a. unauthorised access to an examination venue before an examination. - b. forgery of an examination timetable produced by Queen Mary. - c. removal of a question paper, answer script, or other examination stationery from an examination venue. - d. causing a disturbance during an examination, either physically, verbally, or through an electronic device. - e. refusal to cooperate with an invigilator, or to follow an invigilator's instructions. - f. possession of unauthorised material while under examination conditions, or leaving unauthorised material in an examination venue (including cloakrooms and toilets). - g. access, possession, or use of unauthorised material on a computer, mobile telephone, or other electronic device during an examination. - h. communication with another candidate while under examination conditions. - i. copying, or attempting to copy, the work of another candidate. - j. having writing on the body in an examination venue. - iii. plagiarism (including self-plagiarism). - iv. fraudulent reporting of source material. - v. fraudulent reporting of experimental results, research, or other investigative work. - vi. collusion in the preparation or production of submitted work, unless such joint or group work is explicitly permitted. - vii. use, or attempted use, of a ghost-writing service for any part of assessment; - viii. impersonation of another student in an examination or assessment, or the employment of an impersonator in an examination or assessment.

-- 10.19 Where an investigation is carried out within a school or institute, the school/institute is responsible for recording the offence in SITS. - 10.20 Accusations of assessment offences shall not be withdrawn or summarily dismissed once alleged.
+- 10.18 The correct procedures and regulations shall be followed closely when dealing with assessment offences, as Queen Mary is making formal allegations against students. - 10.19 Where an investigation is carried out within a school or institute, the school/institute is responsible for recording the offence in SITS. - 10.20 Accusations of academic misconduct shall not be withdrawn or summarily dismissed once alleged.
 Where there are no cases to answer, allegations shall be formally dismissed; all allegations must be properly investigated.